EthyMoney/mn-csa-website/README.md

 1. Ensure you have Docker installed on your machine.
 Install it if needed.
 2. Run the following command to install and start the container.
    + Note that there is a volume mount for the config directory.
-This is where the application stores its config.json file.
+This is where the application stores its config and log files.
    + You can explicitly set your own directory for the config file mount if you'd like, just replace `mn-csa-website` before the semicolon with the absolute path to your desired directory.
    + If you are using Windows, I recommend leaving the mount the way it is to use Docker's volume mechanism to easily see the volume using Docker Desktop.
    + The container will run on port 3000 by default with a name of "mn-csa-website", but feel free to change these as desired.